 Liquid Rhinoplasty is another term for non-surgical rhinoplasty.
-Correction of certain nasal imperfections, most commonly employed after one or more imperfect rhinoplasties.
+Correction of certain nasal imperfections, most commonly employed after one or more imperfect rhinoplasties, leading the patient to need revision rhinoplasty.
 It can also be employed as a primary procedure for noses that have genetically-endowed unsatisfactory features.

 What Is Liquid Rhinoplasty?